RealHard23/VTEC_Dynamic/README.md

 🔸Added power save mode function via terminal.

 Support xiaomi

+is an adjustment to increase smoothness and remove some limitations.
+But in exchange for increased energy use.

 Tested on mi 12, it works fine.
 If it is another brand  You must experiment at your own risk.

 Termux function